It’s officially time to Drop Everything and Read for DEAR Day!

 With that said, there are times we do what I like to call a DEAR afternoon instead.

-On those particular days, we still do our morning time activities and lessons.
+On those particular days, we still participate in our morning activities and lessons.

-Then, we simply spend the afternoon relaxing with books.
+Then, we spend the afternoon relaxing with books.

 Simple, yet so incredibly amazing!!